-When anya verbal report of unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, is submitted_made to or received by the principal or compliance officer, he/she shall inform_make a note of the report and encourage the student or parent/guardian of the right to file a formalthe complaint in writing, pursuant to the provisions in AR 1312.3 - Uniform Complaint Procedures.
-Any report of unlawful discrimination involving the principal, compliance officer, or any other person to whom the complaint would ordinarily be reported Once notified verbally or in writing, the principal or filed compliance officer shall instead be submitted to begin the Superintendent or designee.
-Even if the student chooses not to file a formal complaint, the principal or compliance officer investigation and shall implement immediate measures necessary to stop the discrimination and to ensure that all students have access to the educational program and a safe school environment.

-Upon receiving a complaint of Any interim measures adopted to address unlawful discrimination shall, to the extent possible, not disadvantage the complainant or a student who is the victim of the alleged unlawful discrimination, the compliance officer shall immediately investigate the complaint in accordance with AR 1312.3.
+When anya verbal report of unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, is submittedmade to or received by the principal or compliance officer, he/shethe principal or compliance officer shall informmake a note of the report and encourage the student or parent/guardian of the right to file a formalthe complaint in writing, pursuant to the provisions in AR 1312.3 - Uniform Complaint Procedures.
+Any report of unlawful discrimination involving the principal, compliance officer, or any other person to whom the complaint would ordinarily be reportedOnce notified verbally or filed shall instead be submitted to the Superintendent or designee.
+Even if the student chooses not to file a formal complaintin writing, the principal or compliance officer shall begin the investigation and shall implement immediate measures necessary to stop the discrimination and to ensure that all students have access to the educational program and a safe school environment.
+Any interim measures adopted to address unlawful discrimination shall, to the extent possible, not disadvantage the complainant or a student who is the victim of the alleged unlawful discrimination.

-Any report or complaint alleging unlawful discrimination by the principal, compliance officer, or any other person to whom a report would ordinarily be made or complaint filed shall instead be made to or filed with the Superintendent or designee who shall determine how the complaint will be investigated.
+Upon receiving a Any report or complaint of alleging unlawful discrimination, by the principal, compliance officer shall immediately investigate the, or any other person to whom a report would ordinarily be made or complaint in accordance filed shall instead be made to or filed with AR 1312.3 the Superintendent or designee who shall determine how the complaint will be investigated.